kranthiyelaboina/Trovo/README.md

 ## Overview

 The credit card rewards ecosystem in India suffers from fragmentation, complex redemption processes, and a lack of awareness, leading to substantial value leakage for consumers and financial institutions.
 Trovo tackles these challenges by offering a single, user-friendly platform that aggregates reward points from major Indian banks (HDFC, ICICI, SBI, Axis, Kotak, Amex), provides real-time analytics, and leverages AI/ML for personalized redemption strategies.
-Inspired by the "PointsPAL" concept, Trovo enables cross-bank point pooling, frictionless UPI integration, and micro-loan options, empowering users to reclaim an average of ₹4,200 annually in lost rewards.
+Inspired by the "Trovo" concept, Trovo enables cross-bank point pooling, frictionless UPI integration, and micro-loan options, empowering users to reclaim an average of ₹4,200 annually in lost rewards.

 ---